bhavukm/explain-devops-cicd-project/README.md

 Once the AWS ECR repository has the new helm chart, ArgoCD will deploy that to the AWS EKS Cluster.

-For deploying our infrastructure, we utilize Terraform IaC
+For deploying our infrastructure, we utilize Terraform IaC that has been integrated within our CI/CD pipeline to create or modify infrastructure depending on the pipeline stage.

 **DevOps Stages explanation:**